-Five GCSE grades at 9-6 in and above 9-7 at GCSE Spanish students should have a thorough understanding of the grammar of the language.
+Five GCSE grades at 9 - 6 at GCSE Spanish students should have a thorough understanding of the grammar of the language.

 At AS level, students will have the opportunity to extend their skills in listening, speaking, reading and writing through the study of materials related to contemporary Spanish and South American countries.
 Topics included are the family, leisure, education, the media, the environment, immigration and multiculturalism.